ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-primary.md

 * **Customizable consolidated cluster** supports a range of CPU and RAM options to optimize capacity for both management and workload clusters.

-   You can choose the Cascade Lake server and RAM size according to your needs.
-This option is available in single-zone deployments (nonstretched) and brings down the entry price point by enabling workloads to run alongside VMware® management components in the same cluster.
+   You can choose a Cascade Lake CPU model and a RAM size according to your needs.
+This option brings down the entry price point by enabling workloads to run alongside VMware® management components in the same cluster.
 You can start with only 6 hosts instead of 10.
 This option is helpful for proof of concepts (POCs) or if you want to start small and grow over time.

 ## Number of bare metal servers
 {: #vrw-orderinginstance-consldt-bare-metal}